Pittsburgh Wrongful Death Lawyers

 - Medical malpractice

-- Nursing home abuse and neglect
+- Nursing home abuse or neglect

 - Fires and explosions

-Frequently Asked Questions About Wrongful Death Claims
+Frequently Asked Questions About Wrongful Death Claims in Pennsylvania

-A wrongful death lawsuit is usually filed by the personal representative of the decedent’s estate on behalf of the deceased person’s spouse, children or parents, who are the parties who will recover compensation.
-If the personal representative fails to file a lawsuit within six months of death, the beneficiaries themselves may file suit.
+A wrongful death lawsuit is usually filed by the personal representative of the decedent’s estate on behalf of the deceased person’s spouse, children, or parents, who are the parties who will recover compensation.
+If the personal representative fails to file a lawsuit within six months of the death, the beneficiaries themselves may file suit.
 In some cases, however, the decedent’s estate itself may file a lawsuit for compensation on behalf of the deceased individual, although this type of lawsuit is often referred to as a survival action.
 In other words, the estate is entitled to pursue a lawsuit for compensation for all expenses incurred because of the accident and death (medical expenses, funeral expenses, administrative expenses) even if the deceased was not survived by children, parents or a spouse.

 In wrongful death cases, it is important to first consult with a lawyer who has experience in these cases and so understands all available types of compensation to which you may be entitled.
 In many cases, the insurance company might offer to pay fully for all medical expenses incurred as a result of the accident, and may even offer to pay for your out-of-pocket expenses related to the funeral and administration of the estate.
 While this may seem generous, you are really entitled to significantly more in wrongful death cases—including compensation to reflect the loss of your loved one’s presence in your life, both financially and emotionally.